-Never hesitate to receive a check that is written to you
+Never hesitate to receive a check that is written to you.

-Outstanding checks can cause accounting problems that often result to an unclaimed property that must be turned over to the state.
+Outstanding checks can cause accounting problems that often result in an unclaimed property that must be turned over to the state.
 When a business issues you a check electronically, like in my case, the funds are often deducted when the check is printed.

 The case is different if the check came from an individual– the amount is debited from your account at the time when the check is presented to the bank for payment.